jerdog/droidconde18/PITCHME.md

 - Recognition and status boost @note[Being **recognized** for the things people do within the community, or boosting their status (sometimes both)]
 - Access to more info, tools, resources, etc. @note[giving more **tools**, resources, or information;]
 - More capabilities and control @note[more **capabilities or control**;]
 - Swag.
 Cool stuff. @note[and **swag** (I mean who doesn't like swag?)
 These are all are ways to bring about more participation.
-It's essential to figure out what works best for _your_ community - there isn't one size / fits all.]
+It's essential to figure out what works best for _your_ community - there isn't one size / fits all.
+Strongly encourage more intrinsic rewards vs extrinsic - how you get them is how you'll keep them.]
 @ulend

 Note: